Robert W. Pratt

-Robert William Pratt (born May 3, 1947) is an inactive senior United States district judge of the United States District Court for the Southern District of Iowa.
+Robert William Pratt (May 3, 1947 – January 28, 2026) was a United States district judge of the United States District Court for the Southern District of Iowa.

-Education and career
+Early life and education

-Pratt was born in Emmetsburg, Iowa.
+Pratt was born in Emmetsburg, Iowa, on May 3, 1947.
 He received an Associate of Arts degree from Iowa Lakes Community College in 1967, a Bachelor of Arts degree from Loras College in 1969, and a Juris Doctor from Creighton University School of Law in 1972.
 In college, he worked as a construction laborer and factory worker.
 He was a staff attorney of Polk County Legal Aid Society from 1973 to 1974, during which time his colleagues included future Senator Tom Harkin.

+Career

-He was in private practice in Des Moines, Iowa from 1975 to 1997 at Funaro, Brick, & Pratt, then at Hedberg, Brick, Tann, Pratt & Ward, and then as a sole practitioner.
+Pratt was in private practice in Des Moines, Iowa, from 1975 to 1997 at Funaro, Brick, & Pratt, then at Hedberg, Brick, Tann, Pratt & Ward, and then as a sole practitioner.
 His areas of practice included personal injury, workers' compensation, Social Security, federal indigent criminal defense, and union-side labor law.
 When he was confirmed, he described himself as having "devoted all of [his] practice to the problems of the low income and working class people of Iowa."
-He jokes that he "is the only lawyer to have left legal aid and gotten poorer clients."
+He joked that he "is the only lawyer to have left legal aid and gotten poorer clients."
 He also worked for Harkin's political campaigns.